Marlaina “Marly” Bird, Designer Extraordinaire

 Wanting to move even farther into this industry, Marly decided she would venture into the world of design.
 After all, she never really followed patterns instead choosing to alter this, that, and the other to make a piece her own.
 Well, after some gentle proding from some of her friends and family (as well as a couple of her favorite designers) she attended her first TNNA in June of 2008.

 Why TNNA?
 Marly was told that if she wanted to really “BE a DESIGNER” she had to go to this trade show and connect with the leaders of this industry.
 So, she did just that…and again, it paid off!
 It was at this first show that she met the owners of Bijou Basin Ranch luxury Yak Fiber.
 Soon after she began to design for them and she is now their Creative Director.

-It has been an amazing adventure since her first published patterns in Fall of 2008 (Fino Mittones, Interweave Crochet Fall 2008 and Eyelet Hat and Scarf, Knit Simple Magazine Holiday 2008).
-Marly is published in some of the top magazines in the world, has patterns in collaborative books, works for a variety of yarn companies, is project manager for the patterns of a new yarn line and independently publishes her own patterns.
-To top it all off, Marly had a chance to team up with her best friend, Jill Wright, to write a booklet published by Leisure Arts called Curvy Crochet: fashion for the plus size woman!
+What an adventure!
+It has been an wild ride since her first published patterns in Fall of 2008 (Fino Mittones, Interweave Crochet Fall 2008 and Eyelet Hat and Scarf, Knit Simple Magazine Holiday 2008).
+Marly is author of I Can’t Believe I’m Knitting Entrelac (Leisure Arts, 2013), co-author of Knitting for Dummies 3rd ed.
+(Wiley, 2013), Curvy Crochet: fashion for the plus size woman (Leisure Arts, 2010), published in some of the top magazines in the world, has patterns in collaborative books, works for a variety of yarn companies, is project manager for the patterns of a new yarn line and independently publishes her own patterns.

 When asked about her design style, Marly says she likes to design items that she would want to use or wear.
 Most of her designs are sized from S to 3x as she understands the need for quality plus size garments for knitters and crocheters.
 She likes to make pieces that are stylish, sophisticated and yet down to earth.